-Interestingly, while my sweet dad created what was, at the time, the largest chain of carpet stores in California in a pre-ecommerce era, his takeaway is even more relevant now, today, in this far more cynical, interconnected, information-laden digital time.
+Interestingly, while my sweet dad created what was, at the time, the largest chain of carpet stores in California, his takeaway is even more relevant today.
+Why?
+Because we live a far more interconnected and information-laden digital era.

 As you well know, what consumers (especially younger ones) look for today is authenticity, and they often get it by talking to their peers, checking in with loyal customers, and reading online reviews from real people.
 Indeed, according to a recent survey from the “Chatter Matters Word of Mouth Reports,” 83 percent of shoppers say word of mouth strongly influences their buying decisions:

 “Though internet search ranks as the most popular source for researching a product, family and friends follow close behind as important sources of information.
 Forty-six percent of respondents say family members are a resource when researching a potential purchase, and 45 percent say friends are important.

 Moreover, 92 percent of consumers trust recommendations from friends over brands and brand advertising.
 But you know this intuitively, right?
 If your best pal tells you about a great shop or product or website, you are far more likely to trust that and check it out than had you seen a Facebook ad for the same.

 Given that, why aren’t you making more of an effort to get referrals?

 How do I know you are not following my dad’s sage advice (said the mushy son)?
 Because, according to that same Chatter Matters report, only “one percent of companies have an actual strategy for generating these crucial customer conversations.”